The (Computational) Social Choice Take on Indivisible Participatory Budgeting

 \subsection{The Core with Cardinal Ballots}

 We start by providing the definition of the core.
-Note that it was first introduced by \citet{FGM16} for PB with indivisible projects.
+Note that it was first introduce by \citet{FGM16} for PB with divisible projects.
 The definition below, though adapted to the indivisible PB setting, is very similar.

 \begin{definition}[The Core of PB with Cardinal Ballots] Given an instance $I = \tuple{\projSet, c, b}$ and a profile $\profile$ of cardinal ballots, a budget allocation $\pi \in \allocSet(I)$ is \emph{in the core} of $I$ if for every group of voters $N \subseteq \agentSet$ and subset of projects $P \subseteq \projSet$ such that $\nicefrac{|N|}{n} \geq \nicefrac{c(P)}{b}$, there exists a voter $i^\star \in N$ with: